AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-12142}

 - SITES-13636 - Fixed issue with clientlib dependencies of the image and carousel site clientlib missing.
-- SITES-13475 - Fixed issue with backward compatilibity break for PanelContainer.js in 2.22.10 Core Components Version.
+- SITES-13475 - Fixed issue with backward compatibility break for PanelContainer.js in 2.22.10 Core Components Version.

 ### Embedded Technologies {#embedded-tech-12142}